Skip to main content

 This is the third consecutive month of declining layoff activity.

-The data underscores a easing in workforce disruptions across Mississippi, with filings falling below both recent and year-ago levels.
-The Healthcare sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Mississippi, with filings falling below both recent and year-ago levels.
+The Government sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Mississippi.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Mississippi WARN notices, browse layoffs by state, or download the full dataset.